Upper Arlington native enters fourth year on Buckeye staff

 The 2013 campaign was one of the best in program history, posting a 13-4 ledger for the most wins for a Buckeye team since 1978.
 Ten of the victories were during the regular season, just the fifth time a Buckeye team hit double-digit wins before entering postseason play.
 The squad downed both Penn State and Michigan on the road to claim the Creator's Trophy for the first time.
 Wins over ranked opponents Loyola and Denver lifted the Buckeyes to the ECAC tournament crown and the No. 3 seed in the NCAA tournament.
 Nearly 2,400 fans - a number that ranked fourth nationally among all first-round sites - watched the Buckeyes beat Towson 16-6 to advance to the NCAA quarterfinals for the second time in school history.

 Individually, Logan Schuss became the program's all-time leading goal scorer and a two-time ECAC Offensive Player of the Year, as well as the first Buckeye to earn first team all-conference accolades four times.
-Schuss was a second team All-American and Dominique Alexander, Jesse King and Joe Meurer all were named honorable mention All-Americans, just the second time in program history four Buckeyes were recognized and the first time since 2008.
+Schuss was a second team All-American and Dominique Alexander, King and Meurer all were named honorable mention All-Americans, just the second time in program history four Buckeyes were recognized and the first time since 2008.
 Three Buckeyes - Schuss, Alexander and Trey Wilkes - were named USILA Scholar All-Americans.

 The 2012 campaign saw the Buckeyes (8-7) earn a spot in the ECAC tournament semifinals after finishing second in the regular season with a 5-1 league ledger.
 Schuss was named the ECAC Offensive Player of the Year and joined Joe Bonanni on the USILA All-America third team, with four Buckeyes named to the All-ECAC team.
-Matt Kawamoto and Joe Bonanni became the first USILA Scholar All-Americans in program history.
+Matt Kawamoto and Bonanni became the first USILA Scholar All-Americans in program history.

 In 2011, the Buckeyes (8-8) earned a spot in the inaugural ECAC tournament.
 The team was 5-2 at home, including a 13-8 upset of No. 3-ranked North Carolina Feb.
 19 in Ohio Stadium, the program's first win over a Top 3 opponent in history.
 A record 28 Buckeyes were invited to the Scholar-Athlete dinner, with a league-high 10 Ohio State players named to the ECAC All-Academic team.
 Kawamoto, a USILA Honorable Mention All-American, picked up ECAC Defensive Player of the Year accolades and was one of four Buckeyes named to the all-conference teams.